Jonis49/IMC-Prosperity3/README.md

 - Adam Leddy
 - Conor Duddy

 This repository outlines our submission to the 2025 IMC Prosperity 3 algorithmic trading competition — a global event that attracted over 12,000 teams.
 The challenge unfolded over five rounds, with new products and complexities introduced every three days.
-In each round, teams submitted autonomous trading scripts designed to maximize PnL in a variety of synthetic markets that mirrored real-world dynamics such as market making, ETF and options trading, cross-exchange trading, and counterparty-based trading.
+In each round, teams submitted autonomous trading scripts aimed at maximizing PnL across a variety of synthetic markets designed to emulate real-world dynamics, including market making, ETF and options trading, cross-exchange arbitrage, and counterparty-driven strategies.
+Each round also featured a game-theoretic problem whose payout often depended on the distribution of choices across all teams, though these played a minor role relative to the algorithmic component.

-After a slow start in the early rounds, we made a strong comeback and ultimately placed **6th globally**.
-We attribute this result to a combination of tight collaboration, extensive data analysis, and disciplined quantitative modeling.
-While the specifics varied across products, our overall approach was grounded in mathematical rigor and empirical validation.
+After a slow start, we made a strong comeback and ultimately placed 6th globally.
+We attribute this performance to a combination of close collaboration, rigorous data analysis, and disciplined quantitative modeling.
+While the specifics varied by product, our overarching approach was to maximize expected value where possible, while hedging selectively when it could be done with minimal cost.
+We consistently prioritized sound, risk-aware strategies — even though the competition’s skewed payout structure incentivized high-risk, high-reward behavior.

-What follows is a breakdown of that process — asset by asset.
+What follows is a product-by-product breakdown of the algorithmic strategies we developed.
+We have chosen not to include the game-theoretic problems, as we do not believe they are particularly interesting to highlight.

 <p align="center">
   <img src="images/prosperity_overview.png" width="600"/>